wirepair/gcd/README.md

 	// recv events
 	console.Disable()
 ```
 In the future there are plans to make event handling easier, but for now you'll need to know the event type and unmarshall it yourself.
-If you are unsure of what events will come in, i've helpfully left in debugging messages saying unable to dispatch event and give the full dump :>.
-This is alpha code at best so use caution.
+If you are unsure of what events will come in, call target.DebugEvents(true) and review the raw json in the console.

 ## Usage
 If you need to create complex types, you'll need to import the "github.com/wirepair/gcd/gcdprotogen/types" library.
 It contains all of the types the chrome remote debugger protocol uses.
 If you are just accessing them from return values it should not be necessary to import.

 For a full list of api methods & godocs: [Documentation](https://godoc.org/github.com/wirepair/gcd)

 For a full list of type data: [Types Documentation](https://godoc.org/github.com/wirepair/gcd/gcdprotogen/types)

 Loading a page using the Page API.
 ```Go